 Recommendations: We went in March, which was just a little too early for the flowers and foliage to be evident.
 So we’d recommend either April/May in the Spring or October/November in the Fall, otherwise the heat and humidity to deal with would be considerable.
 Because of this, the boat cruises north in the summer to the Upper Mississippi and Ohio Rivers… and the homes of Mark Twain and Tom Sawyer!

 We were told that this is not a good cruise for children, because of the lack of activities for them.
 So it’s not very appropriate for families with young children.
 To care for the less-mobile travelers, the American Queen has two golf carts on board, as well as two elevators that go to all decks.
 Plus, even the Boat’s own motor coaches are equipped with lift-gates for passengers confined to wheelchairs.
 This boat is just not right for sophisticated foodie-type yuppies or seniors that need the pampering found on Crystal Cruises or Regent Cruises.

-For more information and travel assistance, you can reach me through my page at Gary Francesconi.
+For more information and travel assistance about river cruises on the Mississippi, you can reach me through my page at Gary Francesconi.